 The long-wheelbase versions were a big improvement; eventually the short version went bye-bye, to be replaced by vehicles such as today’s Kia Rondo and Mazda5.
 Along with the extra length, Chrysler finally threw in a V6 engine, even if it was Mitsubishi’s.
 It would be several more years before Chrysler’s rugged 3.3-liter V6 appeared, and in the meantime the company resorted to some creative moves to satisfy the now power-hungry Mommies.

-Since Mitsubishi could deliver only so many V6s, Chrysler drafted a turbo 2.2-liter four for minivan duty, creating a rather unlikely combination (CC here).
-And contrary to those that claim otherwise, the turbo also found its way into the Grand versions; unfortunately, some friends of mine had one.
-With its turbo-canyon and no low-end torque, it was an improvised stopgap solution that desperate buyers were willing to stomach, if only briefly.
+Since Mitsubishi could deliver only so many V6s, Chrysler drafted a turbo 2.5-liter four for minivan duty, creating a rather unlikely combination (CC here).
+And contrary to those that claim otherwise, some turbos also found its way into the Grand (lwb) versions; unfortunately, some friends of mine had one.
+With its turbo-hole and modest low-end torque, it was an improvised stopgap solution that desperate buyers were willing to stomach, if only briefly.